 People with type 1 diabetes are at increased risk for celiac disease (CD), particularly in the early course of diabetes, according to findings from a systematic review of the literature.
 Most cases of celiac disease were diagnosed within 5 years of type 1 diabetes diagnosis, suggested that screening should be considered at diabetes diagnosis, within 2 and 5 years after diagnosis, and at any time patients show CD-related symptoms, Pharm-Short et al noted in the July issue of Pediatrics.

-“Pham-Short et al did a comprehensive systematic review of the literature, and arrived compelling recommendations,” commented Jane Chiang, MD, SVP, Medical Affairs and Community Information, American Diabetes Association (ADA).
-“The ADA conducts an annual review of the literature, and we will consider their recommendations for the 2016 Standards of Medical Care in Diabetes.”
+“Pham-Short et al did a comprehensive systematic review of the literature, and arrived compelling recommendations,” said Jane Chiang, MD, senior vice president of medical affairs and community information at the American Diabetes Association (ADA).

 Nine Cohort Studies Were Analyzed